Everything we know about Resident Evil Village (so far)

 Were the Resident Evil Villlage rumors true?

-Most of the prior rumors on Resident Evil Village turned out true.
-A Twitter user by the name of AestheticGamer, a.k.a., Dusk Golem has previously shared information on the development of Resident Evil 2 (2019) and Resident Evil 3 (2020) that turned out to be accurate, so it appears that whoever they are, their information is solid.
+Most of the previous rumors on Resident Evil Village turned out true.
+A Twitter user by the name of AestheticGamer, a.k.a., Dusk Golem has previously shared information on the development of Resident Evil 2 (2019) and Resident Evil 3 (2020) that turned out to be accurate, so it appears that whoever they are, their information is reliable.

 According to AestheticGamer, Resident Evil Village started out as Resident Evil: Revelations 3, however, the game was reviewing well internally at Capcom.
 So well, in fact, that the company decided to rework it into the next mainline game.
 Aesthetic Gamer also stated that these internal tests featured Ethan, the protagonist of Resident Evil 7: Biohazard, as well as Chris Redfield.